elijj/sdr-scrape/README.md

 # scrape-linkedin-rainking-duckduckgo

-#How to install Node.js on Windows 7 without admin rights
+## How to install Node.js binaries on Windows 7

 Go [here](https://nodejs.org/en/download/) to download the Windows Binary (.zip) for 64-bit

-Unzip file and save into a directory where it will not get deleted (for example: `C:\Users\eli\Downloads\node-v6.11.0-win-x64'` )
+Unzip file and save into a directory where it will not get deleted (for example: `C:\Users\eli\Downloads\node-v6.11.0-win-x64'`)

 Click windows start menu and search 'path' in the 'Search program and files input box'